TheOdinProject/curriculum/nodeJS/final_project/project_odin_book.md

 #### Extra credit

 1. Make posts also allow images (either just via a URL or by uploading one.)
-2. Allow users to upload and update their profile photo.
+1. Allow users to update their profile photo.
-3. Create a guest sign-in functionality that allows visitors to bypass the login screen without creating an account or supplying credentials.
+1. Create a guest sign-in functionality that allows visitors to bypass the login screen without creating an account or supplying credentials.
 This is especially useful if you are planning on putting this project on your résumé - most recruiters, hiring managers, etc. will not take the time to create an account.
 This feature will allow them to look at your hard work without going through a tedious sign-up process.
-4. Make it pretty!
+1. Make it pretty!

 </div>